tylerharter/cs320/f20/p5/README.md

 This command has two parts: sorting and adding a new country column.

-Can you think of a reason to sort the files before merging?
+Can you think of a reason to sort the countries column before merging?
-**Hint** What if they are sorted by the same key?
+**Hint** What if the data it is merging with is sorted by the same key?

 It's OK if you read in the complete CSV, then sort, perhaps something like this: